 We spoke with Alessandra Szul, President of Flatbush Freight Express about buying new vs. used trucks, and she shared that their decision is based heavily on whether they are financing the truck.

-“If we aren’t, we typically buy used trucks that have less than 300,000 miles on them (nothing older than 2016) and a flawless maintenance record.
+“If we aren’t financing, we typically buy used trucks that have less than 300,000 miles on them (nothing older than 2016) and a flawless maintenance record.
 It allows us to scale more, hire more drivers, and still have very reliable units that we can easily own outright.
-If we were financing, we’d go with a new truck.”
+If we we’re financing, we’d go with a new truck.”

 A new truck is arguably a more reliable initial investment.
 Since you are the first owner, you know the vehicle’s history.
 The seller will give you detailed information on the vehicle before you decide whether to buy the truck.
 Also, new trucks won’t require significant replacement parts or maintenance for a while.
-They may also come with a factory warranty to see you through the first little while of truck ownership.
-If there is a factory warranty, make sure to read the fine print closely to know exactly what is and is not covered.
+They may also come with a factory warranty to see you through the first few months or years of truck ownership.
+If there is a factory warranty, make sure to read the fine print closely to know exactly what is and is not covered and for how long.
 The biggest downside of a new truck (and it’s no small thing) is cost.
 New trucks are considerably more expensive than used trucks.
 For some drivers, the peace of mind may be worth it, but many drivers look for a reliable used truck to reduce the cost.

 If you’re going used, MAKE SURE you’re buying an extended warranty that INCLUDES critical components coverage.
 READ the warranties, so you’ll never have any surprises!
 Also, we recommend going with a certified pre-owned that used to be part of a huge corporate fleet.
 They usually take care of their vehicles really well and have great records.
 Ask what hasn’t been replaced, what has been replaced…”